top of page

 Star of Hope Programs is seeking an ASF fellow(s) to:

-1. Develop a workshop curriculum that would bring awareness to those affected by chronic health conditions.
+2. Develop a minimum of (5)one-hour workshops that would bring awareness to those affected by the top 3 health conditions identified at MDC and the WFDC .

-3. Plan, coordinate, and implement quarterly health fairs at each of Star of Hope facilities which include:
+4. Plan, coordinate, and implement quarterly health fairs at each of Star of Hope facilities which include individuals from the following locations:

 • Star of Hope Mission (Administration)